great-expectations/great_expectations/docs/contributing/contributing_package.md

 ### 1. Install the `great_expectations_contrib` CLI Tool

 To streamline the process of contributing a package to Great Expectations, we've developed a CLI tool to abstract away some of the complexity and help you adhere to our codebases' best practices.
+Please utilize the tool during your development to ensure that your package meets all of the necessary requirements.

 To install the tool, use the following commands:
 ```bash